-October 3, 2017 — Today the Society of Jesus celebrates the feast of St. Francis Borgia, SJ (1510-1572), the third Superior General of the Society of Jesus.
-Borgia gave up wealth, power and privilege as a Spanish nobleman to enter the Society of Jesus.
+October 3, 2019 — Today the Society of Jesus celebrates the feast of St. Francis Borgia, SJ (1510-1572), the third Superior General of the Society of Jesus.
+Borgia gave up wealth, power and privilege as a Spanish nobleman to enter the Society.

 The oldest son of the third duke of Gandia, Borgia was born in Valencia, Spain.
 His great grandfather on his father's side was Pope Alexander VI, and his mother's grandfather was King Ferdinand of Aragon.